pragyaangaur/Matiks-Bot/README.md

   their label text.
 - **Clicks are verified, not assumed.** A click that dispatches at the right coordinates without firing the button looks identical to success in a log.
-  That stalled the bot between games while it cheerfully reported `clicked 'New Game'`.
+  That stalled the bot between games while it reported `clicked 'New Game'`.
 Every consequential click now checks that the screen actually changed and falls back to another route if it didn't.